lveselova/Fraction-Calculation/README.md

 ## Setup
 To run this project, install it locally:

-1) Within the project run
+1) Within the project folder run
 ```
 $ cmake ./CMakeLists.txt
 ```